QTC-UMD/dds-sweeper/README.md

 # dds-sweeper
 Raspberry Pi Pico interface for the AD9959 DDS

+## TODO
+- multichannel support
+- external clock mode
+- self timed mode

+## Testing
+- large number of instructions
+- different types of sweeps back to back to back to back

 ## Notes
 The frequency resolution of the AD9959 is
 $= \frac{f_{sys clk}}{2^{32}}$.
 At the default system clock of 500 MHz, the frequency resolution is $\sim 0.1164$ Hz.
 Any frequency input to the dds-sweeper will be rounded to an integer multiple of the frequency resolution.